espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

   Typically used for linker script files and binary libraries.
 Most components do not need to set this variable.

-The following variable only works for components that are part of esp-idf itself:
+The following variable only works for components that are part of ESP8266_RTOS_SDK itself:

 - ``COMPONENT_SUBMODULES``: Optional list of git submodule paths (relative to COMPONENT_PATH) used by the component.
 These will be